BP p.l.c. (BP) Shares Up Despite Recent Market Volatility - News Heater

 BP’s Market Performance

-BP stock saw an increase of 0.25% in the past week, with a monthly gain of 5.78% and a quarterly increase of 1.91%.
-The volatility ratio for the week is 2.12%, and the volatility levels for the last 30 days are 1.66% for BP p.l.c.
+BP stock saw an increase of 0.82% in the past week, with a monthly gain of 1.56% and a quarterly increase of 3.14%.
+The volatility ratio for the week is 1.57%, and the volatility levels for the last 30 days are 1.62% for BP p.l.c.
 (BP).
-The simple moving average for the past 20 days is 1.26% for BP’s stock, with a 1.75% simple moving average for the past 200 days.
+The simple moving average for the last 20 days is 1.23% for BP’s stock, with a simple moving average of 2.14% for the last 200 days.

 Stock Fundamentals for BP